leonxnguyen/conversion-b10-b2/README.md

 # Introduction

 ## About
-Created for a course I'm teaching.
+Created for a course I'm teaching titled ("Mathematics for Computer Science").
 Made solely by me with no assistance nor research (only for the algorithms and whatnot though; for the GUI stuff, I had to look stuff up haha).

 I've designed it to convert specific characters that I've assigned a specific base-10 value with its base-2 equivalent (key is located at the bottom).